DupieM/DuPlessisMarine_221326_EchoMe/README.md

 * `Peer One` did a unit test of the whole app and helped me by pointing out how to fix my UI designs to make it more user friendly
 * `Peer Two` did a unit test to test if all the functionality was working perfectly.
 * `Peer three` did a unit test to test if all the functionality was working perfectly.

 ### Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-* To impliment Firebase storage for my hobbies that is displayed
+* To implement Firebase storage for my hobbies that is displayed as to easily update content
 * Linking my projects that is talked about in my journey to my showcase screen for that specific project

 <!-- MOCKUPS -->